-Study of DS-1062A Versus Docetaxel in Previously Treated Advanced or Metastatic Non-small Cell Lung Cancer Without Actionable Genomic Alterations (TROPION-LUNG01)
+Study of DS-1062a Versus Docetaxel in Previously Treated Advanced or Metastatic Non-small Cell Lung Cancer With or Without Actionable Genomic Alterations (TROPION-LUNG01)

-This study will evaluate the efficacy, safety, and pharmacokinetics of DS-1062a versus docetaxel in participants with previously treated advanced or metastatic non-small cell lung cancer (NSCLC) without actionable genomic alterations.
+This study will evaluate the efficacy, safety, and pharmacokinetics of DS-1062a versus docetaxel in participants with previously treated advanced or metastatic non-small cell lung cancer (NSCLC) with or without actionable genomic alterations.

-This study will evaluate DS-1062a 6.0 mg/kg vs docetaxel 75 mg/m2 in participants with advanced or metastatic NSCLC without actionable genomic alterations and who have been previously treated with platinum-based chemotherapy and α-PD-1/α-PD-L1 monoclonal antibody, either in combination or sequentially.
+This study will evaluate DS-1062a 6.0 mg/kg vs docetaxel 75 mg/m2 in participants with advanced or metastatic NSCLC with or without actionable genomic alterations (AGAs).
+Participants without actionable genomic alterations must have been previously treated with platinum-based chemotherapy and α (anti)-programmed cell death 1 (PD-1)/α-programmed cell death ligand 1 (PD-L1) monoclonal antibody, either in combination or sequentially.
+Participants with AGA must have progressed on or after 1 platinum-containing therapy and 1 to 2 prior lines of approved targeted therapy for the applicable genomic alteration.
 The study will be divided into 3 periods: Screening Period, Treatment Period, and Follow-up Period.

-Non-small Cell Lung Cancer Metastatic Non-small Cell Lung Cancer Advanced Non-small Cell Lung Cancer DS-1062 Docetaxel Lung Neoplasms Carcinoma, Non-Small-Cell Lung Docetaxel 75 mg/m^2
+Non-small Cell Lung Cancer, Metastatic Non-small Cell Lung Cancer, Advanced Non-small Cell Lung Cancer, DS-1062, Docetaxel, Datopotamab Deruxtecan (Dato-DXd), Lung Neoplasms, Non-Small-Cell Lung Carcinoma, Docetaxel 75 mg/m^2

 You can join if…